web3/web3.js/docs/docs/guides/web3_eth_migration_guide.md

 ### `web3.eth.getFeeHistory`

-returns hex strings for `gasUsedRation` array items instead of a numbers
+returns hex strings for `gasUsedRatio` array items instead of a numbers

 ```typescript
 // in 1.x